 Do Acid Reducers Increase the Risk of IBD?

-You may have heard of a link between using a stomach acid reducer and flares with inflammatory bowel disease (IBD).
-Several different studies have looked into this question with mixed results.
-But a new study tips the weight of evidence toward a connection.1
+You may have heard of a link between using stomach acid reducers and flares of inflammatory bowel disease (IBD).
+Several different studies have looked into this question, and results have been mixed.
+But a new study tips the weight of evidence toward a connection between acid reducer drugs and IBD flares.1

 Acid reducers and gut bacteria

-People have billions of bacteria living in their intestines.
+You have billions of bacteria living in your intestines.
 Some are helpful, and some are harmful.
-Some help us get energy from our food, and some influence the health of our immune system.
-Think of these bacteria as 1 big community.
-And that community is in your gut.
+Some help you get energy from our food, and some influence the health of your immune system.
+Think of these bacteria as 1 big community in your gut.2

-When you take an acid reducer long-term, studies show it can change the amount and types of bacteria in your gut.
+When you take an acid reducer over a long time, studies show it can change the amount and types of bacteria in your gut.
 Some studies have found an increase in harmful bacteria and a decrease in helpful bacteria in people who take PPIs long-term.
-This sparks questions about whether taking acid reducers is linked to greater risks of IBD.3-5
+This sparks questions about whether taking acid reducers is linked to greater risks of IBD.1,3

-In 2017, a different study showed that people who used an acid reducer had a slightly greater risk of hospitalization or surgery.
+Another study looked at the risk of hospitalization or surgery among people who took an acid reducer.
 This study also included people using both PPIs and H2RAs.
-But it matched these people with ones of a similar age and background who were not using an acid reducer.
-The reason researchers do matching studies like this is to make the results stronger.
-Matching rules out factors that might influence what is being studied.7
+But it matched these people with ones of a similar age and background who were not using an acid reducer.5

-This second study reported a link between using an acid reducer (both kinds) and the risk of hospitalization or surgery.
+This study reported links between both kinds of acid reducer and a higher risk of hospitalization or surgery.
 This result was found in people with both Crohn's disease and UC.
-But after doing statistical tests to adjust for a variety of factors that could influence the results, the link with acid reducers grew smaller.
-In people with UC, the link between H2RAs and hospitalization/surgery lost significance entirely.7
+But after the data was adjusted for certain factors, the results became more muddled.
+For example, there no longer appeared to be a link between H2RAs and hospitalization/surgery in people with UC.5

 A lack of information

-- Why an acid reducer was originally needed
+- Why the study subjects originally needed an acid reducer

-- Accurate dates for when someone’s IBD started
+- Accurate dates for when each subject's IBD started

 PPI acid reducers may increase the risk of IBD

-A new study seems to have tilted the weight of evidence toward greater risks of IBD in people who use PPIs.
-This newer study pooled together data from 3 different observational studies.
+A newer study seems to have tilted the weight of evidence toward greater risks of IBD in people who use PPIs.
+This 2021 study combined data from 3 different observational studies.
 People included in the study had no prior history of IBD or cancer.1

-The study included health information from nearly 647,500 people who both used and did not use an acid reducer.
-Most people were white and in their mid to late 50s.
+The study looked at health information from nearly 647,500 people.
+Some used an acid reducer, and some did not.
+Most people were white and in their mid-to-late 50s.
 People who did not use PPIs tended to be a few years younger than those who did.1

 The researchers controlled for the following factors that could influence results:1